Asymptotic Criticality of the Navier-Stokes Regularity Problem: Asymptotic Zero Scaling Gap

-\begin{proof} For simplicity assume the system \eqref{eq:NSE1}-\eqref{eq:NSE3} is homogeneous, i.e. $f=0$.
-As in the proof of Theorem~\ref{th:MainThmVel} we have the iteration formulas \eqref{eq:IterationDU}-\eqref{eq:IterationDV}.
-With the assumption \eqref{eq:AscDerOrd} we are able to reduce slightly, at level $k$, the nonlinear effect by applying Lemma~\ref{le:GNIneq} to the lower order derivatives only.
 Let and We will demonstrate the idea of the proof on the nonlinear term $U^{(n)}\otimes U^{(n)}$ (the rest of the nonlinear terms can be estimated in a similar way) via an induction argument.
 For $j>2\ell$,

 Via the induction hypothesis and the assumption~\eqref{eq:AscDerOrd}, if $c$, $\ell$ and $k$ are chosen as in \eqref{eq:AscDerCond},

 Also, by Lemma~\ref{le:GNIneq} and the assumption~\eqref{eq:AscDerOrd}